 Inside, the burial chamber is entirely covered in hieroglyphs and nothing but hieroglyphs.
 This is in great contrast to the vivid imagery found throughout the royal tombs of Luxor.
 But the texts on display in those later tombs, such as the Book of the Dead, the Amduat and the Book of Gates, can all trace their roots back to the Pyramid Texts.

-To put it very simply, the texts were meant to help the ka of the dead king properly navigate through the netherworld.
+The texts were meant to help the ba (individual soul) of the dead king navigate through the netherworld, ultimately uniting with his ka (life force).
 If all went well, he would emerge as Horus and be resurrected in eternal union with the gods.
+(Learn more here)

 Notably, even by the time of the New Kingdom, the language of these texts was already archaic.
 It’s thanks to New Kingdom scribes that Egyptologists can decipher the original Pyramid Texts at all!